 “I pray to God every night that I don’t come out here and find someone floating face up in the lake,” ‘Little Mike’ Quintana, manager of Sloan’s Boxing Club said last week.

 The statement turned out to be an eerie prediction.
 Two days later a body was found floating in the southwest corner of lake about 40 yards from the boxing club.

 Tim, a homeless veteran was sitting at his regular park bench Friday afternoon in Sloan’s Lake Park when he noticed what appeared to be a pair of human feet sticking out of the lake.
 Upon closer inspection he realized it was a body, a fallen brother of the street.
 He asked the first person he saw with a cell phone to call 9-1-1.

 The body was that of 50 year-old homeless man, George P. Rael.
 The Denver County Coroner’s office says the autopsy results indicate no foul play — he died of an accidental drowning.
 A toxicology report will be out later this week.

 The homeless population around Sloan’s Lake is only a microcosm of the growing problem across the city.
 There are now 9,725 homeless people in Metro Denver according to a recently released report by the Department of Human Services.

 By comparison, in 1990, Denver’s homeless population was less than 2,000 people.
-The circumstances of those facing life on the street today run the gamut from disabled vets like Tim, to the mentally ill, impoverished families, alcoholics and drug users and regular people who just ‘fell through the cracks.’
+The circumstances of those facing life on the street today run the gamut from disabled vets like Tim, to the mentally ill, impoverished families, alcoholics and drug users and people who just ‘fell through the cracks.’